How to overcome SharePoint 5000 item limit threshold

 Option 1: Don’t put all your eggs in one basket

 If possible, move the content from a single document library and move to separate libraries and sites.
-Do the all the documents belong to one category, department or business function?
+Do all the documents belong to one category, department, or business function?
 If the answer is no, they probably belong in different libraries and sites.

 Option 2: Convert to metadata and enable indexing of (metadata) columns

 If you encountered the SharePoint 5000 item limit threshold, you most likely are utilizing folders with lots of files inside each folder to store documents in SharePoint, or your metadata columns are not indexed.
 That issue you encountered is yet another reason to convert to metadata.
 Why will the indexing and metadata help?
 Well, remember that shoe example request to organize them by size?
 When you convert to metadata and index those columns, you essentially complete Step 1 (looking up the shoe size step) before any search requests are initiated.
 To use the analogy of shoes again, if you use an indexed filter, then you actually ask the shop keeper to look into his catalog instead of running around the shop and checking out each shoe.
 Makes sense?

 So, in other words, with metadata and indexing, SharePoint kind of already knows it all about a file or item in a list.
 So when you are retrieving a view that relies on metadata/indexing, the servers don’t have to work as hard, since the background work (lookups) has already been done.

 IMPORTANT: When you do configure your views, they have to be filtered/sorted on the indexed column(s).